Skip to main content

 Layout restructuring

 Establishing the core information hierarchy.
 Top section for overall health score with gauge, trend chart, and recommendation count.
 Bottom section for subsystem breakdown with drill-down capability.
-This was the first wireframe that reflected the expert's tree structure.
+This was the first wireframe to reflect the hierarchical structure engineers described in research.

 02